A Voice campaign sets the framework for sending surveys to your target audience.

 Additional mark-up options are available by highlighting sections of the message:

-By default, SMS invitation and reminder notifications are disabled. to enable these messages, click the SMS tab and select the toggle on the right so that it turns green:
+By default, SMS invitation and reminder notifications are enabled and can be edited the same way as email messages.
+To disable SMS, click the SMS tab and select the toggle on the right so that it no longer is green:

 Click Next to view a Summary of your campaign.